point85/caliper/README.md

 *Quantity*

 A quantity is an amount (implemented as a BigDecimal for control of precision and scaling) together with a unit of measure.
 When arithmetic operations are performed on quantities, the original units can be transformed.
-For example, multiplying a length quantity in metres by a force quantity in Newtons results in a quantity of energy in Joules.
+For example, multiplying a length quantity in metres by a force quantity in Newtons results in a quantity of energy in Joules (or Newton-metres).

 ## Code Examples
-The unified MeasurementSystem is obtained by calling:
+The singleton unified MeasurementSystem is obtained by calling:
 ```java
 MeasurementSystem sys = MeasurementSystem.getUnifiedSystem();
 ```
 The Unit.properties file defines the name, symbol, description and UCUM symbol for each of the predefined units in the following code examples.
 The Unit.properties file is localizable.
 For example, 'metres' can be changed to use the US spelling 'meters' or descriptions can be translated to another language.

-The metre ScalarUOM is created by the MeasurementSystem as follows:
+The metre scalar UOM is created by the MeasurementSystem as follows:
 ```java
 UnitOfMeasure uom = createScalarUOM(UnitType.LENGTH, Unit.METRE, symbols.getString("m.name"),
 					symbols.getString("m.symbol"), symbols.getString("m.desc"), symbols.getString("m.unified"));
 ```

-The square metre PowerUOM is created by the MeasurementSystem as follows:
+The square metre power UOM is created by the MeasurementSystem as follows:
 ```java
 UnitOfMeasure uom = createPowerUOM(UnitType.AREA, Unit.SQUARE_METRE, symbols.getString("m2.name"),
 					symbols.getString("m2.symbol"), symbols.getString("m2.desc"), symbols.getString("m2.unified"),
 					getUOM(Unit.METRE), 2);
 ```

-The metre per second QuotientUOM is created by the MeasurementSystem as follows:
+The metre per second quotient UOM is created by the MeasurementSystem as follows:
 ```java
 UnitOfMeasure uom = createQuotientUOM(UnitType.VELOCITY, Unit.METRE_PER_SECOND,
 					symbols.getString("mps.name"), symbols.getString("mps.symbol"),